 Today, the Carver Trail leads you through the park’s woodlands, streams and a tall prairie grassland restoration that reflects the beauty from Carver’s childhood.
 The Carver statue sits in a natural setting similar to what Carver enjoyed exploring.
 The Visitor Center is both a museum and an educational center with interactive exhibits on history and science.
 Allow time for viewing the film. (nps.gov/gwca/index.htm)

 Next up is Carthage and a bite to eat at Carthage Deli & Ice Cream, located in the former Bank of Carthage.
 It has great sandwiches, and if you aren’t ready for lunch, at least enjoy an ice cream cone before touring the city.
 The centerpiece of the dozen Grand Avenue historic homes is Phelps House.
 Headquarters for the Historical Society, the late-Victorian mansion offers guided tours.

 Stations of the Cross, depicted in 13 scenes, represents the final days of Jesus Christ.
 The statues were created in Vietnam and feature a narrative in both English and Vietnamese.
-The land-scaping enhances the statues’ beauty.
-Each year Carthage takes on a festival atmosphere as 14,500 residents welcome 80,000 visitors.
-The annual Marian Days festival and pilgrimage has been bringing Vietnamese Catholics to Carthage since 1978.
+The landscaping further enhances the statues’ beauty.
+Each year Carthage takes on a festival atmosphere as 14,500 residents welcome 80,000 visitors for the annual Marian Days, a festival and pilgrimage that has been bringing Vietnamese Catholics to Carthage since 1978. (visit-carthage.com)